-The Turners' Company is one of the oldest Livery Companies in the City of London.
-Its origins go back to early medieval times: the first reference to a London turner dates to 1189.
+The Worshipful Company of Turners is one of the oldest Livery Companies in the City of London.
+Its history dates back to when it was a Guild in the 12th Century.

 Closely involved in the life of the City, the Company helps members develop their knowledge of the history of the City, its financial and commercial activities and those of the Corporation.
 Alderman Fiona Woolf CBE, Lord Mayor in 2013/14, was elected an Honorary Liveryman of the Turners’ Company in 2013.